Hamworthy: Hamworthy Churches

 Hamworthy parish has a number of churches.
 St. Michael's parish church based on the main Blandford Road is the Church of England parish church.
 St. Gabriel's church based on Turlin Moor is a smaller Church of England church based in a modern building.
 There are also other church denominations based in Hamworthy parish.

 Sport

 Hamworthy has one non-League football clubs: Hamworthy United F.C., which plays at The County Ground in Lower Hamworthy.
 Poole Borough F.C. play at Turlin Moor Recreation Ground in Upper Hamworthy.
 Turlin Moor Recreation Ground is also home to Poole Rugby Football Club.

 Leisure

 Rockley Park is a caravan-park in western Hamworthy.

 Politics

 Hamworthy is part of the Poole parliamentary constituency.
 Hamworthy is also part of the Hamworthy ward which elects 3 councillors to Bournemouth, Christchurch and Poole Council.
+Hamworthy had two local councillors in Poole Borough Council, one for Hamworthy East, and one for Hamworthy West.

 In 1901 the civil parish had a population of 1084.
 On 9 November 1905 the parish was abolished and merged with Poole.
 It is now in the unparished area of Poole.